Guatemala

 • Audit Oversight Arrangements

-Lastly, the Tax Administration, the Superintendent of Banks, and the Securities and Commodities Market maintain registries of auditors and audit firms providing services to companies under their supervision.
+The Tax Administration, the Superintendent of Banks, and the Securities and Commodities Market also maintain registries of auditors and audit firms providing services to companies under their supervision.
 Regulators require these individuals to have relevant practical experience and be a member of the CCPAG.

 • Professional Accountancy Organizations